smangasmashntuli/Zabalaza-AI-Recruitment-System/README.md

 ## Support

-For issues and questions, please open an issue on GitHub.
+For issues and questions, open an issue in the repository.